Remembering Louis van Gaal’s incredible Ajax team of the 90s

-Like most stories about Ajax, this one starts with Johan Cruyff.
+Like most stories about Ajax, this one starts with the legendary Johan Cruyff.

 It’s hard to write anything about the great man that hasn’t been written before, and even harder still to properly do justice to the effect he had on world football, both as a player and a manager, but you simply can’t write about Ajax without mentioning him in some way.